annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/navigation/wizard.md

 1. Repeat steps 1 and 2 for all of the Wizard Items.
 Replace **Condition** property with 2, 3, and 4 respectively.

-1. In the top section (True) of each of the If widgets, create the relevant content for each of the steps.
+1. In the top section (True) of If widgets, create the relevant content for each of the steps.

      The following example shows a Shipping Details step that contains labels and input boxes.